mattrossman/energize-andover-blog/content/appendix/how-to.md

 ## Further Customization
 There's too much information for me to go over, but if you know how to use HTML, CSS, and JavaScript you can completely customize your site.
 Earlier I told you to lock your theme files, so if you want to make changes just copy to file you want to change and add it to you site directory.
 The copied file will override the theme file.
 This also makes it easy to revert changes if something goes wrong.

+Your browser's inspect element feature is a great way to pinpoint the code behind the layout you're seeing.
+It helps for debugging links and styling.

 Hugo uses its own "Go" language to template the HTML files that make your site structured how it is.
 These files are located in the theme's `layouts` folder.
 Play around with these and [read about how the templates work](https://gohugo.io/templates/go-templates/).
 Also [read about shortcodes](https://gohugo.io/extras/shortcodes/) to add custom elements to your posts.
 Lastly, Hugo has a great [help forum](https://discourse.gohugo.io/) for any other questions.

 Good luck!